ddialliance/sdtl/CompositeTypes/Collapse/readme.markdown

-An collapse command summarizes data using aggregation functions applied to data that may be grouped by one or more variables.
+A collapse command summarizes data using aggregation functions applied to data that may be grouped by one or more variables.
 The resulting summary data is represented in a new dataset.